mkubryn/rpg/README.md

-Random Person Generator
+Random Person Generators
 ---------------

-One of the most advanced algorithms.
+Only the most advanced algorithms.